-An easy to remember short code is critical when you're asking consumers to text an SMS keyword to your SMS short code.
-A vanity short code like 727272 (see above RedBox example) will be much easier for consumers to remember, compared to a non-vanity short code like 150842.
-In the majority of marketing campaigns, the higher cost of a vanity short code lease, compared to a non-vanity short code lease, is usually money well spent, as it increases the amount of consumers interacting with the campaign, as it's just easier for consumers.
+An easy to remember short code is critical when you’re asking consumers to text an SMS keyword to your SMS short code.
+A vanity short code like 727272 (see the above RedBox example) will be much easier for consumers to remember, compared to a non-vanity short code like 150842.
+In most marketing campaigns, the higher cost of a vanity short code lease, compared to a non-vanity short code lease, is usually worthwhile, as it increases the amount of consumers interacting with the campaign.
+It’s just easier for consumers.

-That being said, if the short code is not being used in a marketing campaign, where a consumer has to remember both an SMS keyword and short code, a non-vanity short code may work just fine.
+That being said, if the short code is not being used in a marketing campaign reliant on a consumer’s memory, a non-vanity short code may work just fine.